loading...

 Springdale, right outside of Zion’s south gate, has no shortage of places to eat.

-There is only one spot to eat in the park, and that’s Zion Lodge’s Red Rock Grille in the Zion Canyon region of the park.
+Peckish in the park?
+There's only one spot to eat in the park, and that’s Zion Lodge’s Red Rock Grille in the Zion Canyon region of the park.
+It's simple stuff, but it'll make do if you need a bite to fuel up between trails.

 Budgeting